algolia/docsearch/packages/website/docs/what-is-docsearch.md

 ## Why?

-We have created DocSearch because we are scratching our own itch.
-As developers, we spent a lot of time reading documentation, and it can be hard to find relevant information in large documentations.
-We're not blaming anyone here; building a good search is a challenge.
+We created DocSearch because we are scratching our own itch.
+As developers, we spend a lot of time reading documentation, and it can be hard to find relevant information in large documentations.
+We're not blaming anyone here: building good search is a challenge.

 It happens that we are a search company and we actually have a lot of experience building search interfaces.
 We wanted to use those skills to help others.
 That's why we created a way to automatically extract content from tech documentation and make it available to everyone from the first keystroke.